Gvb3a/wolfram_telegram_bot/README.md

-# wolfram_telegram_bot
-This bot uses WolframAlpha to answer queries.
-In the future it will give theory on math's and python
+This telegram bot uses the [WolframAlpha API](https://products.wolframalpha.com/api/faqs) to answer queries.
+I will add a maths and python reference book in the future.
+Works on aiogram